MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 This part of the documentation contains the following information:

-- *Chapter 39, “Report deployment,”* explains how to deploy predefined SQL Server Reporting Services reports that are included in Microsoft Dynamics GP to a server or to a Microsoft SharePoint library.
+- *Chapter 39, "Report deployment,"* explains how to deploy predefined SQL Server Reporting Services reports that are included in Microsoft Dynamics GP to a server or to a Microsoft SharePoint library.

-- *Chapter 40, “Excel report deployment,”* explains how Excel reports and Office Data Connection (ODC) technology work together and how to deploy the reports.
+- *Chapter 40, "Excel report deployment,"* explains how Excel reports and Office Data Connection (ODC) technology work together and how to deploy the reports.

-- *Chapter 41, “Sorting options,”* explains how to tailor specific elements in the Microsoft Dynamics GP user interface to your specific needs.
+- *Chapter 41, "Sorting options,"* explains how to tailor specific elements in the Microsoft Dynamics GP user interface to your specific needs.

-- *Chapter 42, “Word templates,”* explains how you can set up and use the Microsoft Word templates for Microsoft Dynamics GP functionality.
+- *Chapter 42, "Word templates,"* explains how you can set up and use the Microsoft Word templates for Microsoft Dynamics GP functionality.

-*Chapter 43, “Extending system functionality,”* provides an overview of the tools you can use to customize your reports, user interface, and data integration processes.
+*Chapter 43, "Extending system functionality,"* provides an overview of the tools you can use to customize your reports, user interface, and data integration processes.